 - Travel date: 14th August 2009

 A real treat

 - Travel date: 5th August 2009

 Fantastic - Excellent Customer Service

+"Fantastic customer service, very clean and lovely hotel.
+Great spa facilities included, you do need to pay for the sauna.
+Food okay a bit pricey but then it is a 5 star hotel.
+Lovely restaurants.
+Very spacious room and bathroom.
+Recommend the Hamman and scrub as well as listening to the music under water in the indoor jet pool.
 Both my husband and I will go back to the Marreckech mainly for the hotel.
 The hotel is a short distance from the Medina however, the cab fare is no more than 40 Dhirams.
 The scenery surrounding the hotel isn't great as buliding works are taking place, however trust me, don't let this put you off, the hotel is peaceful and you won't hear a sound.
 The Concierge was very helpful and arranged a driver to take us on a visit and other activities. stayed for 3 nights.
 Final comments.
 Amazing"

 - Travel date: 22nd July 2009

 New & trendy location in Marrakech

 - Travel date: 8th July 2009

 - Travel date: 20th May 2009

 Extremely friendly staffed hotel with large rooms-great for kids!